Front Sage Grouse

 The BLM (along with the U.S. Forest Service) has commenced an effort to evaluate and incorporate conservation measures into land use plans in 10 Western states – affecting millions of acres.
 The range of activities to be addressed includes transmission, oil and gas leasing, renewable energy development, roads and recreation.
 BLM has also issued guidance regarding management of a similarly wide range of activities while the environmental impact statements to update land use plans are completed.
 Taken together, these efforts could make a real difference for the greater sage-grouse and the BLM lands writ large.

-BLM’s ongoing initiatives to manage at a landscape scale can support the sage-grouse environmental impact statements by using information from the Rapid Ecological Assessments that are focused on climate change, incorporating proactive management of oil and gas development through master leasing plans and using information already collected on wind potential and environmental sensitivities to identify preferred zones for wind energy development.
+BLM’s ongoing initiatives to manage at a landscape scale can support the greater sage-grouse environmental impact statements by using information from the Rapid Ecological Assessments that are focused on climate change, incorporating proactive management of oil and gas development through master leasing plans and using information already collected on wind potential and environmental sensitivities to identify preferred zones for wind energy development.

 The BLM has also requested proposals for designation of Areas of Critical Environmental Concern (ACECs); this is the time to not only make ACEC designations, but also to equip such designations with meaningful management prescriptions and provide updated guidance on using this critical tool.
 BLM should also include a realistic analysis of the effect of climate change on the sagebrush ecosystem, so that effective adaptation strategies are incorporated into the management of a substantial portion of the public lands.

-At the same time, the agency has recently issued an instruction memorandum on management of activities in sage-grouse habitat during the preparation of these new EISs.
+At the same time, the agency has recently issued an instruction memorandum on management of activities in greater sage-grouse habitat during the preparation of these new EISs.
 Applying this guidance with an emphasis on conservation and limiting harmful activities is key to ensuring that the management prescriptions in land use plans will be sufficient and have a chance to work.

 This is a critical junction in the management of BLM lands – one in which the agency, with the help of scientists, stakeholders and citizens, can chart a path forward for our public lands that conserves the many ecological and wilderness values of the sagebrush sea while promoting strategic development of the resources and recreation that our communities rely on.